jordanmontt/illimani-memory-profiler/README.md

 Observations:

-- I have see that for a lot of allocations the statistics and the roassal presenters take a lot of time to be calculated.
-It is need to improve this.
-But it is not blocking for releasing a first version.
+- Profile the profiler :p for big arrays the presenters and the visualizations take a long time to open
-- When capturing all the object I saw that the class `Behavior` is by far the one that allocates the most objects.
-Do we need to take into account the sender instead?